JingMatrix/ChromeXt/README.md

 To manage scripts installed by `ChromeXt`, here is a simple [front end](https://jingmatrix.github.io/ChromeXt/).

+### Edit scripts before installing them

+If you cancel the prompt to install a new UserScript, you can then edit it directly in Chrome.
+To commit your modifications, long press on some text and follow with a click somewhere, the installation prompt should appear again.

 ### Limitations

 A valid UserScript would fail if the following two conditions hold _at the same time_:

-1. The matched website has disabled `script: 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP),
+1. The matched website has disabled `script: 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
 2. The script size is nearly 2M, or it escapes \` with backslash.

 Please note that one can, of course, use \` normally.